HemanjaliAdini/nutriton_analysis_private/README.md

 ### Docker

-Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
-By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.
+Docker is a platform that is openly accessible for the development, transportation, and execution of applications.
+It allows for the isolation of applications from infrastructure, facilitating swift software delivery.
+Docker empowers you to handle your infrastructure much like your applications, leveraging its approaches to expedite the shipping, testing, and deployment of code.
+This results in a substantial reduction in the time gap between code creation and its production implementation.

-Docker provides the ability to package and run an application in a loosely isolated environment called a container.
-The isolation and security allows you to run many containers simultaneously on a given host.
-Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.
-You can easily share containers while you work, and be sure that everyone you share with gets the same container that works in the same way.
+Docker offers the capability to encapsulate and execute an application within a flexibly isolated environment known as a container.
+This isolation and security feature enable the concurrent operation of numerous containers on a specific host.
+Containers are lightweight and encompass all the essentials for running an application, eliminating the reliance on the host's current installations.
+Sharing containers during collaboration is straightforward, ensuring that everyone receives an identical container that functions uniformly.

 Docker provides tooling and a platform to manage the lifecycle of your containers:

 -   Develop your application and its supporting components using containers.
 -   The container becomes the unit for distributing and testing your application.
 -   When you’re ready, deploy your application into your production environment, as a container or an orchestrated service.
 This works the same whether your production environment is a local data centre, a cloud provider, or a hybrid of the two.